kevynhale/project-mamp-cli/README.md

 ##Commands
 Here are the commands:

-- Add a new project
+`Add a new project`

 > project add #projectName #projectDirectory

-- See current list of projects
+`See current list of projects`

 > project list

--- Delete a project
+`Delete a project`

 > project remove #projectName

--- Select a project.
+`Select a project`.
 This sets this project directory as the selected project in MAMP, and restarts apache and mysql.
--- It also opens up the project directory in sublime.
+It also opens up the project directory in sublime.
--- Currently on line 179, any custom scripts can be added when selecting your project. i.e, running gulp/grunt or other processes.
+Currently on line 179, any custom scripts can be added when selecting your project. i.e, running gulp/grunt or other processes.

 > project select #projectName